swisspost/design-system/CONTRIBUTING.md

     }
   }
   ```

   The `linkDirectory` is necessary for pnpm to correctly link the dist folder in the node_modules.
 Make sure you biuld the package before using it in GitHub Actions or local scripts.

+  > ⚠ On publish, the `package.json` gets copied into the `./dist` folder.
+This leads to an incorrect publish path because npm now tries to publish from `./dist/dist`.
+You'll need a pre-publish script that removes the `directory` key from the `publishConfig` (see the [styles package pre-publish workflow](./packages/styles/gulpfile.js) for an example).

 ## Script naming conventions